mitsuba-renderer/mitsuba2/docs/src/advanced_topics/custom_plugins.rst

 the :code:`BSDF` base class.
 The code is very similar to the diffuse BSDF implemented in C++ (in :code:`src/bsdf/diffuse.cpp`).

-The BSDF class need to implement the following 3 methods: :code:`sample`, :code:`eval` and :code:`pdf`:
+The BSDF class needs to implement the following 3 methods: :code:`sample`, :code:`eval` and :code:`pdf`:

 .. literalinclude:: ../../examples/04_diffuse_bsdf/diffuse_bsdf.py